 Just as the last-mile was a significant bottleneck to broadband build-out, all homes and devices needing 2-way communication capability is throttling smart grid deployment.
-The technical difficulties of this approach are essentially insurmountable, thus smart meters have yielded little benefit in realizing demand response and transactive pricing (DR/TP).
+The technical difficulties of this complete approach are almost insurmountable in the near and medium term, thus smart meters have yielded little benefit in realizing demand response and transactive pricing (DR/TP).

 Fortunately, the asymmetry of front-channel "bid- and back-channel "ask- data requirements that are inherent in the nature of the grid offer a solution.
 The existent national FM radio network combined with RDS-based Utility Message Channel (UMC) technology provides the missing link and can scale quickly starting now.
-This technology has been tested extensively with major utilities over the last 5 years and is currently deploying its first large-scale rollout.
+This technology has been tested extensively with major utilities.